vmware/versatile-data-kit/projects/vdk-plugins/vdk-meta-jobs/README.md

 as it doesn't require to provision any new infrastructure or to need to learn new tool.
 You install a new python library (this plugin itself) and you are ready to go.

-Using this plugin you can specify dependencies between data jobs as a direct acyclic graph (DAG).
-See usage for more information.
+Using this plugin, you can specify dependencies between data jobs as a direct acyclic graph (DAG).
+See [Usage](#usage) for more information.

 ## Usage